Blue Jay (character): Earth-8 Blue Jay

 The Lord Havok and The Extremists series (2007) features another universe's versions of the Extremists and Champions on Earth-8.
 The Champions are now part of a group called the Meta-Militia with Tin Man as president of Angor and Americommando as vice president.
 When Tin Man is killed by Lord Havok, Americommando becomes president with Blue Jay as his vice president.
 Disgusted by the president's corruption, Blue Jay assists the Extremists in defeating the Meta-Militia, and takes Americommando to stand trial for his crimes.

 In his previous identity of Massive Man, the Earth-8 version of Blue Jay was able to increase his height to over 20 feet.
 It is not known whether this was also true for the main timeline/New Earth Blue Jay.

 Justice League Europe

 A biologically ten years older Blue Jay is tossed into the far future by a time-based accident.
 He ends up in the middle of a Legion of Super Heroes recruitment drive.
-He is rejected but still given a flight ring.
-He is recruited for the Legion of Substitute Heroes by Polar Boy and taken to their first meeting, where absolutely nothing is planned to happen.
+He is rejected from the Legion and subsequently recruited into the Legion of Substitute Heroes by Polar Boy.